jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (e) destroy, damage, or disturb any foreshore or seabed (other than for the purpose of lawfully harvesting any plant or animal) in a manner that has or is likely to have an adverse effect on plants or animals or their habitat; or
   (f) introduce or plant any exotic or introduced plant in, on, or under the foreshore or seabed; or (g) destroy, damage, or disturb any foreshore or seabed (other than for the purpose of lawfully harvesting any plant or animal) in a manner that has or is likely to have an adverse effect on historic heritage—
-(2) No person may, unless expressly allowed by a national environmental standard, a rule in a regional coastal plan or in any proposed regional coastal plan for the same region, or a resource consent,—
+(2) No person may, unless expressly allowed by a national environmental standard, a wastewater environmental performance standard, a stormwater environmental performance standard, an infrastructure design solution, a rule in a regional coastal plan or in any proposed regional coastal plan for the same region, or a resource consent,—
   (a) occupy any part of the common marine and coastal area; or (b) remove any sand, shingle, shell, or other natural material from that area.
-(3) Without limiting subsection (1), no person may carry out any activity—in a manner that contravenes a national environmental standard, a rule in a regional coastal plan, or a rule in a proposed regional coastal plan for the same region (if there is one) unless the activity is expressly allowed by a resource consent or allowed by section 20A (certain existing lawful activities allowed).
+(3) Without limiting subsection (1), no person may carry out any activity—in a manner that contravenes a national environmental standard, a wastewater environmental performance standard, a stormwater environmental performance standard, an infrastructure design solution, a rule in a regional coastal plan, or a rule in a proposed regional coastal plan for the same region (if there is one) unless the activity is expressly allowed by a resource consent or allowed by section 20A (certain existing lawful activities allowed).
   (a) in, on, under, or over any coastal marine area; or (b) in relation to any natural and physical resources contained within any coastal marine area,— (4) In this Act,—
   (a)
-  (b) remove any sand, shingle, shell, or other natural material means to take any of that material in such quantities or in such circumstances that, but for the national environmental standard or the rule in the regional coastal plan or the holding of a resource consent, a licence or profit à prendre to do so would be necessary.
+  (b) remove any sand, shingle, shell, or other natural material means to take any of that material in such quantities or in such circumstances that, but for the national environmental standard, the wastewater environmental performance standard, the stormwater environmental performance standard, the infrastructure design solution, or the rule in the regional coastal plan or the holding of a resource consent, a licence or profit à prendre to do so would be necessary.
 (5) This section applies to overflying by aircraft only to the extent to which noise emission controls for airports within the coastal marine area have been prescribed by a national environmental standard or set by a regional council.
 (6) This section shall not apply to anything to which section 15A or 15B applies.
 (7) This section does not prohibit a regional council from removing structures from the common marine and coastal area, in accordance with the requirements of section 19(3) to (3C) of the Marine and Coastal Area (Takutai Moana) Act 2011, unless those structures are permitted by a coastal permit.